Arkensor/DayZ-CommunityFramework/README.md

 # RPC Framework for DayZ SA
 This is an RPC framework for DayZ SA which aims to resolve the issue of conflicting RPC type ID's and mods.

+This framework allows the use of cross mod RPC calling, better defining of the functions and is less prone to errors with mismatching RPC ID's.

 ## How To Use

 This is how you would use this framework within your mod.